+If tilt steering is available on your model, this accessory will be in conjunction with either mechanical steering or hydraulic steering depending on the model.
 This feature enables the operator to tilt the wheel up or down.
 Refer to the steering system's manual for information on oil levels with hydraulic tilt steering.

-THROTTLE/SHIFT CONTROL
+THROTTLE/SHIFTCONTROLS

 The throttle/shift controls located at the helm station control the flow of fuel to the engine.
-They also act as gear shift levers to control the forward and aft thrust of the propellers.
+They also act as gear shift levers to control the forward and reverse thrust of the propellers.